Colin-KelinLi/colin-kelinli.github.io/_pages/about.md

 News
 ===
+* October 29, 2024, our work on the designing of bio-inspired soft fingers has been submitted to Robosoft 2025.
+* September 15, 2024, I submit our work “[Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR]([https://arxiv.org/abs/2301.09157](https://arxiv.org/abs/2409.11925))” to ICRA 2025.
+* May 13, 2024, I will start my part-time position at [Extend Robotics](https://www.extendrobotics.com/) as Associate AI Research Engineer.
+* March 20, 2024, I finished my work at REDS Lab and will continue my work at Robot Intelligence Lab, thank you Dr. Nicolas!
+* May 29, 2023, I am in poster session of ICRA 2023 to present our work “[Immersive Demonstrations are the Key to Imitation Learning](https://arxiv.org/abs/2301.09157)”.
+* Feburary 23, 2023, I successfully passed my Late Stage Review (LSR).
 * January 17, 2023, our work “[Immersive Demonstrations are the Key to Imitation Learning](https://arxiv.org/abs/2301.09157)” has been accepted to be presented on ICRA 2023 (London, UK).
 * October 11, 2022, I will give an oral presentation on IROS 2022 in person, in Kyoto.
 Hopefully see you all!
 * May 5, 2022, our paper “[EfficientGrasp: A Unified Data-Efficient Learning to Grasp Method for Multi-Fingered Robot Hands](https://arxiv.org/abs/2206.15159)” is accepted to IEEE Robotics and Automation Letters, it is also accepted to be presented on IROS 2022 (Kyoto, Japan).